-An additional feature about disability retirement from the federal government is that it can function in tandem with, or separate from, the disability payments from social security available to numerous American workers suffering from a debilitating ailment.
-The benefits paid by Social Security have stricter, and typically longer, approval processes than the FERS and CSRS disability retirement.
-If someone were to qualify for both, the income from the federal disability retirement would be offset by the Social Security benefits as follows: 100% in the first year, 60% in the second year, and then 40% of the Social Security disability payment amounts are subtracted from the federal disability retirement benefit every year thereafter.
+An additional feature about a federal disability retirement under FERS is that they the benefits can function in tandem, or separate from, the disability payments from social security, which are available to numerous American workers who suffer from a debilitating condition.
+Social security disability benefits have stricter rules, and the application takes longer to process than disability retirement income from either FERS.
+If someone were to qualify for social security disability and a disability retirement, then the FERS amount would be offset by 100% of the amount from social security in the first year that both are collected, then 60% in the second year, and 40% for every year after that.

 Until Next Time,

-**Written by Benjamin Derge, Financial Planner.
-The information has been obtained from sources considered reliable but we do not guarantee that the foregoing material is accurate or complete.
+**Written by Benjamin Derge, Financial Planner, ChFEBC℠ The information has been obtained from sources considered reliable but we do not guarantee that the foregoing material is accurate or complete.
 Any opinions are those of Benjamin Derge and not necessarily those of RJFS or Raymond James.
 Links are being provided for information purposes only.
 Expressions of opinion are as of this date and are subject to change without notice.
 Raymond James is not affiliated with and does not endorse, authorize, or sponsor any of the listed websites or their respective sponsors.